-Button batteries are small, coin-shaped batteries found in watches, toys, remote controls, calculators, and other small electronic devices.
-These shiny batteries can attract infants, toddlers, and preschoolers, who easily can put them in their mouths or ears or up their noses.
+Button batteries are small, shiny, coin-shaped batteries.
+They're used in devices like watches, toys, remote controls, flameless candles, holiday decorations, and hearing aids.
+They're dangerous for toddlers and kids, who easily can put them in their mouths, ears, or noses.

 Safe Battery Storage & Use

-Store all unused batteries out of the sight and reach of children.
-Recycle or dispose of used batteries properly.
-Many communities have battery drop-off bins where you can take your used batteries.
+Store all batteries where kids can't see or reach them.
+Recycle or throw out used batteries properly.
+Many communities have battery drop-off bins where you can take used batteries.

-- Check products that use button batteries to see if the battery compartment requires a screwdriver or other tool to open it.
-Make sure all battery compartments are securely closed.
-Do not give a child any toy in which the battery compartment can be opened easily.
+- Make sure all battery compartments are securely closed with a screw.
+Do not give a child any toy if the battery compartment can be opened easily.

 - Watch kids carefully whenever they use devices containing batteries.

 What to Do if There's a Missing or Swallowed Battery

 A button battery stuck in the body is an emergency.

 - Go to the ER right away or call 911 if a button battery is missing or you think your child might have swallowed a battery.
 Don't wait until you see the signs of a swallowed button battery before getting help.